 3 children are playing with skipping rope.
-2 children are
+2 children are playing with kites.

 There are 5 children playing altogether.

 This is a 'putting together' story.

 Likewise, get the pupils to come up with an addition story with the picture in Let's Learn 2.
 At this point, pupils may respond with a 'putting together' story.